konstructio/kubefirst-docs/CONTRIBUTING.md

 ### Update docs across versions

 Sometimes changes in `v.next` are also valid for previous versions, which is often the case when refactoring a section, or adding missing information to a page.
+Usually, we will only update the latest version, even if it means that previous Kubefirst versions docs won't up to date.
+It was a decision to make maintaining docs easier.

-You can either copy the change content manually, or use the ZSH tools we created easily for that.
+To do so, you can either copy the change content manually (safest but more complicated way of doing it), or use (at your own risk since this script isn't bulletproof) the ZSH tools we created easily for that.
 First, you need to stage the file(s) you modified or created.
 Once it's done, run this command from the documentation folder in your terminal:

 ```shell
 zsh tools/duplicator.zsh